 - It can include a large demographic area as there are no challenges of travel.
 At the same time it important to note that sometimes there might be a few hurdles in the path of a telephonic interview like connection disruption and communication with third parties.
 That being said, employing a good telephonic company that has experience of dealing with large groups of people, spread across the variable region can help a company conduct their research, and thereby reach their goals.

 The internet is today a very powerful medium.
 Add to that many social media platforms like Facebook, LinkedIn, twitter and Instagram have made their presence felt in almost all the regions of the world.
 This means that online surveys have become a very simple and effective means of collecting information from the target audience.

-By targeting customers on the internet and asking theme to participate in relevant social campaigns and surveys, brands can gain a much better and comprehensive insights into their brand power and perception.
+By targeting customers on the internet and asking them to participate in relevant social campaigns and surveys, brands can gain a much better and comprehensive insight into their brand power and perception.

 Online surveys are a great medium of collecting the required information as they are not just cost-effective but can include a very large sample of an audience as well.
 In other words, online surveys are great means through which brands can uncover meaningful opinions, comments, and feedback about their brands, direct from the customers.

 All in all data analysis techniques, be it in quantitative data or qualitative data are extremely important for helping companies to reach conclusive results as well as set new goals and objectives in the future.
-When the marketing campaigns and strategies of any company is based in deep rooted research, then the rate for success and profitability increases and it becomes much easier for them to address and overcome their challenges in an effective fashion.
+When the marketing campaigns and strategies of any company are based on deep-rooted research, then the rate for success and profitability increases, and it becomes much easier for them to address and overcome their challenges in an effective fashion.

-This has been a guide to Data analysis techniques here we have discussed the in-depth look at qualitative and quantitative techniques of data analysis.
-You may also look at the following data analysis course to learn more –
+This has been a guide to Data analysis techniques.
+Here we have discussed the in-depth look at qualitative and quantitative techniques of data analysis.
+You may also look at the following articles to learn more –